 Mental Health Week

-As part of the Society's Health and Wellbeing Strategy, a breakfast celebration as well as CPD events are held during Mental Health Week each year.
+As part of the Society's Health and Wellbeing Program, a breakfast celebration as well as CPD events are held during Mental Health Week in the month of October each year.

 More information about events held by the Society during Mental Health Week can be found here.